Wrelks-Quantum/wrelks.github.io/_algorithms/1 superdense.md

 ### How it works

-In the superdense coding algorithm we have three diffrent users.
+In the superdense coding algorithm we have three different users.

-* The first user shares the two outputs of a two qubit bell state with the reciever and the sender.
+* The first user shares the two outputs of a two qubit bell state with the receiver and the sender.

 * The second user who is the sender, encodes the qubits